 This work has some limitations.
 First, we were not able to randomize genotypes over time because of rearing constraints.
 Consequently all RS mosquitoes were tested during the last month of experiments.
 This did not induce any effect when analyzing the treatment effect relative to the genotype but might have introduced a bias while comparing RS with RR and/or SS mosquitoes (as experimental period is possibly a confounding factor for RS genotype).
 The second limitation relies on body size measurement.
 Indeed, we chose to use an easy method to get a proxy of mosquito size.
 We randomly selected 5 anopheles females from each rearing cages used during the experiment, weighed them together and used the mean weight to adjust blood-meal size.
 An individual wing length measurement would allow to avoid any bias in developmental variability within each rearing cage.

 To conclude, our study demonstrates a complex interaction between insecticide exposure and the kdr mutation on the biting behaviour of mosquitoes.
 The behavioural modulation induced by PYR-treated nets also raises concerns about the consequences of the kdr resistance- insecticide interaction.
 In previous studies, we evidenced that RR mosquitoes prefer a host protected by a permethrin-treated net rather than an untreated net (67) and that heterozygotes RS mosquitoes have a remarkable ability to find a hole into a bet net (25).
 Herein, we have completed the sequence by showing that kdr homozygous resistant An. gambiae displayed enhanced feeding success when exposed to permethrin ITN.
-The whole picture suggests that kdr mutation may increase vectorial capacity of An. gambiae populations in areas where permethrin ITNs are implemented.
 However here, we exposed all our mosquitoes for a constant duration to the treated nets which does not reflect the variability that happens in natural conditions.
 Indeed, we can expect from the literature (22,23,25) that both the genotype for the kdr mutation and the type of pyrethroids on LLINs may affect the contact duration.
 It would be of great interest to decipher with the relationship between the time of contact with the insecticide and the feeding sequence.

 Insecticide resistance genes in malaria vectors could modify vector competence and the dynamics of infection by P. falciparum.
 For instance, recent studies have shown that parasite infection increases insecticide susceptibility in mosquitoes carrying the kdr mutation (68) and that insecticide exposure reduces parasite development in resistant mosquitoes (69).
 In addition, malaria parasites have been shown to modify the feeding behaviour of their mosquito vectors in ways that favour their transmission (70–72), but the role of insecticide resistance that could modulate this phenomenon has not been investigated yet (73).
 It is therefore urgent to decipher the links between insecticide exposure, resistance mechanisms and infection by P. falciparum on the host-seeking and biting behaviour of malaria vectors to better understand malaria transmission in areas where insecticidal tools for malaria prevention are implemented.
-All these interactions should then be used as variables to include host-seeking behavioural modulation by Kdr resistance in models on P. falciparum transmission to better understand and/or predict the efficacy of vector control strategies (74).
+All these interactions should then be used as variables to include host-seeking behavioural modulation by kdr resistance in models of resistance evolution and P. falciparum transmission to better understand and/or predict the efficacy of vector control strategies (74).

 Acknowledgements